Sarves14/PHR-CPABE/README.md

     3.3.2 - It host a front end for medical worker side.
     3.3.3 - Hit localhost:2000 in your browser.
     3.3.4 - Give the medical worker name,his speciality,patient name.
-    3.3.5 - Node local server will accept the request, make server call, get the patient decrypted data, call java for decryption.
-    and display it in the medical worker front end.
+    3.3.5 - Node local server will accept the request, make server call, get the patient decrypted data, call java for decryption and display it in the medical worker front end.